kyverno/website/content/en/docs/Installation/_index.md

 10. `enableTracing`: set to enable exposing traces.
 Default is `false`.
 11. `forceFailurePolicyIgnore`: set to force Failure Policy to `Ignore`.
 Default is `false`.
 12. `genWorkers`: the number of workers for processing generate policies concurrently.
 Default is `10`.
 13. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
-Accepts multiple values (comma separated).
+Only a single value accepted currently due to an upstream bug.
 14. `imageSignatureRepository`: specifies alternate repository for image signatures.
 Can be overridden per rule via `verifyImages.Repository`.
 15. `kubeconfig`: specifies the Kubeconfig file to be used when overriding the API server to which Kyverno should communicate.
 16. `leaderElectionRetryPeriod`: controls the leader election renewal frequency.
 Default is `2s`.